 - 2 tablespoons olive oil

 - 1 tablespoon minced garlic

 - 1 pound 85% lean ground beef

 - 1 teaspoon salt, or more to taste

 - 2 tablespoons flour

-- In a small saucepan melt butter over medium low heat.
-Sprinkle in flour and whisk till smooth.
-Gradually whisk in milk and nutmeg.
-Turn heat up to medium and and whisk and cook till smooth, thick and creamy.
+- In a small saucepan melt the butter over MEDIUM-LOW heat.
+Sprinkle in the flour and whisk until smooth.
+Gradually whisk in the milk and nutmeg.
+Turn heat up to MEDIUM and cook, whisking constantly, until smooth, thick and creamy.
 Remove from the heat.

 - Pour the meat sauce over the well drained pasta in the warm pasta pot and mix thoroughly.
-Spray a lasagna pan with cooking spray and layer 1/2 of the pasta/sauce mixture, drizzle with half the béchamel and sprinkle with half the cheeses.
+Spray a large casserole dish or lasagna pan with cooking spray and layer ½ of the pasta/sauce mixture, drizzle with half the béchamel and sprinkle with half the cheeses.
 Repeat layers.
-Cover with foil and bake at 350 for 35 minutes.
-Remove foil and bake for another 5 minutes.
+Cover with foil and bake for 35 minutes.
+Remove the foil and bake for another 5 minutes.

 Nutrition information is automatically calculated using generic ingredients, and is an estimate not a guarantee.
 For more accurate results, please refer to the labels on your ingredients at home.